Julian/awesome-bugs/README.rst

 storytelling.
 If there are both available for a particular bug, definitely include the bug report and diagnosis.

-But any bug so interesting it's questionable for inclusion is woth considering.
+But any bug so interesting it's questionable for inclusion is worth considering!